netquick/EasySurvival/README.md

 - Enderpearls can be crafted by cheaper mats
 - Elytra is now craftable

-Spawners: Can be activated or deactivated by gamerule spawnerActive true/false
+Craftable Spawners: Spawning can be activated or deactivated by "gamerule spawnerActive true/false"
 - Ghast
 - Blaze
 - Slime